People of Nepal

-The beauty and charm of Nepal doesn’t only come from the mountain scenery.
+The beauty and charm of Nepal does not only come from the mountain scenery.
 It also comes from its amazing variety of cultures and traditions.
 Wherever you tread in the mountains, you will pass communities whose traditional culture, religion and beliefs continue to define and shape local life.

-Nepal’s population is over 29 million people (2017).
-Almost half of the Nepali’s live in the Terai, and most of the rest are spread throughout the country in remote hill villages.
+Nepal’s population is over 30 million people (2022).
+Almost half of the people of Nepal live in the Terai, in the south.
+And most of the rest are spread throughout the country in remote hill villages.
 Only 15% of the people of Nepal population lives in cities.

 Anthropologists divide the people of Nepal into about 60 ‘ethnic groups’.
-It’s a convenient term to encompass various shades of tribe, clan, caste and race.
+It is a convenient term to encompass various shades of tribe, clan, caste and race.
 Most ethnic groups have their own language, though almost everyone speaks Nepali as a second language.

 You will encounter Tamangs, one of the most important groups in the hills, on almost every major trek.
 Tamangs speak a Tibeto-Burman language and trace their roots back to Tibet.
 Ta-mang literally means ‘horse soldier’, and Tamang lore says they migrated to Nepal at the time of Genghis Khan as Tibetan cavalry troops.
 They practise a form of Tibetan Buddhism but they have no monks, nuns or monasteries.